thaibault/angular-user-deprecated/readme.md

 Use case
 --------

+This modules is ahead of time compatible and ready for tree-shaking, can be used as umd module for just in time compilation and supports the babel-stack as esnext with flow.js annotations or typescript within the same codebase!

 This module provides generic user session, authorisation and authentication mechanisms including needed guards to intercept between resource requests which needs authorisation.